objcio/articles/2014-07-08-sandbox-scripting.md

 Now that you have the automation script in the right place, you can start to use it.

+First, you'll need to create an automation script task:

+	- (NSUserAppleScriptTask *)automationScriptTask
+	{
+		NSUserAppleScriptTask *result = nil;

 		NSError *error;
 		NSURL *directoryURL = [[NSFileManager defaultManager] URLForDirectory:NSApplicationScriptsDirectory inDomain:NSUserDomainMask appropriateForURL:nil create:YES error:&error];
 		if (directoryURL) {
 			NSURL *scriptURL = [directoryURL URLByAppendingPathComponent:@"Automation.scpt"];
-		NSUserAppleScriptTask *userAppleScriptTask = [[NSUserAppleScriptTask alloc] initWithURL:scriptURL error:&error];
+			result = [[NSUserAppleScriptTask alloc] initWithURL:scriptURL error:&error];
+			if (! result) {
+				NSLog(@"%s no AppleScript task error = %@", __PRETTY_FUNCTION__, error);
+			}
+		}
+		else {
+			// NOTE: if you're not running in a sandbox, the directory URL will always be nil NSLog(@"%s no Application Scripts folder error = %@", __PRETTY_FUNCTION__, error);
+		}

+		return result;
+	}

+Then give it an event descriptor:

+	NSUserAppleScriptTask *automationScriptTask = [self automationScriptTask];
-		if (userAppleScriptTask) {
+	if (automationScriptTask) {
-			// run the script task
 		NSAppleEventDescriptor *event = [self safariURLEventDescriptor];
-			[userAppleScriptTask executeWithAppleEvent:event completionHandler:^(NSAppleEventDescriptor *resultEventDescriptor, NSError *error) {
+		[automationScriptTask executeWithAppleEvent:event completionHandler:^(NSAppleEventDescriptor *resultEventDescriptor, NSError *error) {
 			if (! resultEventDescriptor) {
 				NSLog(@"%s AppleScript task error = %@", __PRETTY_FUNCTION__, error);
 			}
 			else {
+				NSURL *URL = [self URLForResultEventDescriptor:resultEventDescriptor];
 				// NOTE: The completion handler for the script is not run on the main thread.
 Before you update any UI, you'll need to get
 				// on that thread by using libdispatch or performing a selector.

-					NSURL *URL = [self URLForResultEventDescriptor:resultEventDescriptor];
 				[self performSelectorOnMainThread:@selector(updateURLTextFieldWithURL:) withObject:URL waitUntilDone:NO];
 			}
 		}];
 	}
-		else {
-			// the task couldn't be run, so try to install the script again (it could have been manually deleted by the user) [self installAutomationScript:self];
-		}
-	}
-	else {
-		// NOTE: if you're not running in a sandbox, the directory URL will always be nil NSLog(@"%s no Application Scripts folder error = %@", __PRETTY_FUNCTION__, error);
-	}

 Note: completion handler is not called on the main thread.
 Get there before updating UI elements.

 What's going on behind the scenes?
-XPC Service
+XPC
+Same technology that lets iOS 8 implement extensions.

 WWDC Session...
+The OS X App Sandbox - WWDC 2012 video: https://developer.apple.com/videos/wwdc/2012/ Ivan Krstić entertaining and explains security goals at a high-level.
+36 minutes in: Automation changes

+Secure Automation Techniques in OS X - WWDC 2012 video Sal Soghoian & Chris Nebel

+Access Groups not discussed here, but you'll want to learn about them if you're scripting system apps like Mail or iTunes.

 Synchronicity
 -------------